MiraZzle/bs-pit/README.md

 </p>

 ## Goal and scope
-The Goal of this project was to create a simulator for some sort of a political debate.
-The core gameplay focuses around answering given questions and balancing between populism and honesty.
-The conetnt is limited due to the given time constraints of 48 hours to complete the game.
+The objective of this project was to develop a simulation for a political debate scenario.
+The central gameplay revolves around responding to provided questions while striking a balance between populism and honesty.
+Content creation was constrained by a limited timeframe of 48 hours allocated for the game's completion.

 ## Prerequisites
 Before diving into this project, ensure that you meet the following prerequisites to guarantee a seamless experience: